mcci-catena/docker-iot-dashboard/README.md

 Introduction
 ============

-This document explains the Application Server Installation and its setup.
+This `README.md` explains the Application Server Installation and its setup.
 [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) are used to make the installation and setup easier.